opengovsg/sgid-client/examples/express/README.md

 ### Prerequisites

 Register a new client at the [sgID developer portal](https://developer.id.gov.sg).
+For detailed instructions on how to register, check out our [documentation](https://jie-hao-kwa.gitbook.io/sgid-v2-beta/~/changes/75HA2ZSHqQMuHPNECzfs/introduction/getting-started/registration).
 Feel free to register a test client; there is no limit to the number of clients you can create.

+When registering a client, be sure to register the callback URL to be `http://localhost:5001/api/callback`, since this example runs on port `5001` by default.

 ### Steps to run locally